 Parker's particular interest is clearly French wines, over which he wrote several successful books.
 "Bordeaux" was published in 1985, "The Wine of the Rhône Valley and Provence" in 1987 and "Burgundy" in 1990.
 Parker regularly tasted more than 100 wines a day during his most active time, which was later reduced by expanding his team.
 In the period 1978 to 2010 there were a total of about 300,000 wines tasted by the team.
 Only about 160 of them got the highest rating with 100 points.
 It is a phenomenon that well-rated wines increase significantly in price immediately after the rating is announced.

 His critics chalk him up for his low-acid, fruity wines ( fruit bombs ) or wines with high alcohol content and pronounced tannins prefer.
 Parker himself denies this.
-Anyway, this led to the fact that not a few wineries changed their techniques in the vineyard and cellar to the "Parker style".
+In any case, this led to many wineries changing their techniques in the vineyard and cellar to the "Parker style".
 This phenomenon is called parkerizing designated.
 Parker's reviews are therefore not undisputed, but it is fact that he has positively influenced the wine world.
 The 2004 documentary "Mondovino" by American filmmaker Jonathan Nossiter shows the effects of the globalization, In it Robert Parker and his friend advisor Michel Rolland (* 1947) as the diabolical protagonists of a worldwide Weinuniformierung ( Coca-Cola wines ), which in the opinion of experts is not justified.

 Of course, he has not been able to taste the innumerable wines personally for many years alone, but uses the help of employees who are responsible for specific countries or regions.
 Of course, there are often personnel changes.
 At the end of 2014, the crew consisted of Jeb Dunnuck, Luis Gutierrez, Monica Larner, Neal Martin, Lisa Perrotti-Brown, Stephan Reinhardt, David Schildknecht and Mark Squires.
 Parker himself has reserved himself for Bordeaux and Northern California.
-Previously active for Parker were among others Antonio Galloni, Jay Miller, Daniel Thomases and Pierre Rovani.
+Previously active for Parker were, inter alia, Antonio Galloni, Jay Miller, Daniel Thomases and Pierre Rovani.

-Parker received many honors and awards for his achievements in wine ratings.
+Parker received many honors and awards for his wine-related achievements.
 In 1992 he received the Order "Chevalier de l'Ordre du Mérite National".
-One year later he received the "Wine and Vine Communication Award" from Moët Hennessy ( LVMH ) for its French editions on Burgundy and Bordeaux.
+One year later he received the "Wine and Vine Communication Award" from Moët Hennessy ( LVMH ) for his French editions on Burgundy and Bordeaux.
 In 1995 he became honorary citizen of the viticulture community Châteauneuf-du-Pape in the Rhone Valley.
-The absolute highlight was the decree signed in 1999 by the French President Jacques Chirac (* 1932), which made Parker a Knight of the Legion of Honor.
+The absolute highlight was the decree signed in 1999 by French President Jacques Chirac (* 1932), which made Parker a Knight of the Legion of Honor.